actuator-finance/Actuator-Docs/docs/faq.md

 ### If I already have an existing HSI can I still wrap it through Actuator to mint HEX Time Tokens.
 Yes, since Actuator is a wrapper around Hedron, you can wrap your existing HSI through Actuator and utilize all Actuator functionality.
 Additionally, you can unwrap a Actuator stake back to an HSI.
 ### Who pays for the gas to end stakes that are backing HEX Time Tokens?
 Once end day arrives, anyone can end a stake including the staker.
 However, after 3 days without stakeEnd being called, each additional day that passes results in an additional 1% of the stake rewards (up to 10%) going towards the user who calls stakeEnd (instead of the original staker).
-This ensures that even if gas is high, end stakers will likely be fully reimbursed for gas costs (in HEX) if they wait.
+This ensures that even if gas is high, any user will have sufficient incentive to end a given stake as the rewards increase each day.
 ### How is this different than pooled HEX stake protocols?
-- Maxi tokens represent ownership over an indeterminate amount of HEX at a future date.
+- Pooled protocol tokens represent ownership over an indeterminate amount of HEX at a future date.
 HEX Time Tokens represent ownership over a determinate amount of HEX at a future date. i.e. 100 HTT-2500 is backed by exactly 100 HEX unlockable on day 2500.
-- Maxi tokens are priced inaccurately due to artificial supply constraints.
+- Pooled protocol tokens are priced inaccurately due to artificial supply constraints.
 While volatility is a benefit for many, if you're looking to buy/sell maxi tokens at a fair and predictable price, the volatility and price inefficiency is undesirable.
 Whereas Actuator avoids supply constraints by allowing for fluid creation of HEX Time Tokens ensuring the price is in line with HEX.
-- Existing HSI owners cannot mint maxi tokens against their HSI.
+- Existing HSI owners cannot benefit from pooled staking protocols.
-- Maxi is socialized staking whereas Actuator enables personal control and flexibility over your own stakes.
+- Pooled protocols are socialized staking whereas Actuator enables personal control and flexibility over your own stakes.

 ### what are Amplified Stakes?
 Amplified stakes are essentially levered HEX stakes which can be created through the Actuator protocol.
 Once a user creates a stake and extracts the HTTs, the can then go and sell the HTTs for HEX and re-stake the HEX and repeat this cycle.
 If HTTs are overpriced, then users take advantage of this mispricing and potentially achieve higher returns on the amplified HEX stakes.
 ### How does the ACTR token staking work and what are the benefits?
 ACTR token staking allows holders to earn rewards from the fees generated by HTT creation.
 Stakers choose a specific redemption day to stake against, and receive a pro-rata share of the fee imposed on HTT creation (1%) for that redemption day.
 There's a 90-day lock-up period, with an early unlock penalty starting at 100% and decreasing linearly to 0% over the lock-up period.
 ### Can I create HTTs with any redemption day, or are there restrictions?
-You, users can create HTTs with any redemption day that is on or after the end stake day of the underlying HEX stake and less than 630 days after end stake.
+Users can choose any redemption day where the Extractable Stake Value is greater than 0 HEX (see 'Extractable Stake Value' for more info).
+If choosing a redemption day on or after end stake day, redemption day must be no greater than 630 days after end stake of the underlying stake.
 630 days relates to the maximal late stake period before 100% penalties (700 days).
-There's an additional 70 days (700 - 70) off limits to preserve value for the community end stake incentive.
+There's an additional 70 days (700 - 70) off limits to escrow value for the community end stake incentive.
+When choosing a redemption day before end stake day, users can choose any day beginning shortly after mid-stake.
+This is due to the nature of the HEX protocol where HEX EES proceeds can't be guaranteed in the first half of the life of a stake.
 ### How does Actuator ensure that there will always be enough HEX to redeem all HTTs at redemption day?
 Actuator ensures this by only allowing users to mint HTTs against the intrinsic value of their stake (principal + accrued rewards).
 The protocol also accounts for potential penalties by limiting the extractable value when redemption days are set beyond the stake's end date.
 This ensures that even if the underlying stake is penalized, there will always be enough HEX to redeem all HTTs at the designated redemption day.
 ### What are the risks associated with buying or holding HTTs?